Improving Blood Ionized Ca with the Ca3 BioFresh® Bolus

 Despite the wide-spread adoption of negative-dietary cation-anion differential close-up diets, an estimated 25-50% of newly freshened 2nd lactation and greater cows will experience subclinical hypocalcemia (SCH) or milk fever.
-Ionized calcium (iCa) levels of 1.0 mmol/L blood or lower is a technical definition of subclinical hypocalcemia, and SCH cows typically experience increased inflammation, reduced milk production, decreased 1st service conception rates and are at greater risk of culling.
+The SCH cows (ionized calcium (iCa) levels of <1.0 mmol/L blood) typically experience increased inflammation, reduced milk production, decreased 1st service conception rates and are at greater risk of culling.
+A research study was conducted to determine if the administration of a Ca3 BioFresh® Bolus immediately after calving would improve blood iCa at 12 hr post-calving and if there are benefits to dosing a 2nd Ca3 bolus 12 hr post-calving.

 Study Description